yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 If you're saying that you're an "expert in JavaScript", be ready to explain what the key new features of ECMAScript version 6 are.
-If you can't, don't use the word "expert".
+If you can't, don't use the word "expert."
 The point is that you have to be ready to prove every word.

 ## Sexy Photo on the Top